-CANING: With respect to furniture, a method of weaving using long, narrow strips of the peeled bark or skin of the rattan vine.
+Caning is method of weaving using long narrow strips of the peeled bark or skin of the rattan vine.
 Typically used to construct seats and backs of seating furniture.
-Caning originated in India.
-It became widespread in the 19th century with the wholesale importation of rattan from Malaysia.
+It originated in India and became widespread in the 19th century with the wholesale importation of rattan from Malaysia.

-Caning in furniture applies only to the specific craft of weaving in rattan bark with the distinct open pattern.
+Caning, as it applies to furniture, refers to the specific craft of weaving in rattan bark with the distinct open pattern.
 Wicker is a method of weaving with any number of materials such as willow or rattan reeds as well as man made paper based cords, often in a flat manner.